EXPlasmite/Adaptive-AI-vs-Static-Difficulty/README.md

 - **Pixel Art Top Down - Basic**
   Unity Asset Store
   Used for the background tile palette.
-  Tiles selected and arranged by the author to create the game environment; no modifications made to the original tile assets.
+  Tiles selected and arranged by the author to create the game environment.
+No modifications made to the original tile assets.

 ---